Services

 The Educational Surrogate Parent Program is looking for caring individuals who are committed to children and understand the importance of education.

-How to become a Volunteer Educational Surrogate Parent
+How to Become a Volunteer Educational Surrogate Parent

 Facilitation of Special Education Team Meetings

 Upon request, the Bureau of Special Education Support (Bureau) may provide, at no cost, an IEP Team meeting Facilitator.
 Both the District and the parent(s) or guardian(s) must agree to have a Facilitator attend the meeting.
-Upon receipt of the IEP Team Meeting Facilitator application, a trained Facilitator will be selected by the Bureau to conduct a regular Special Education Team meeting, which has been scheduled and arranged by the District.
-The Facilitator will attend the meeting in person, and can be made available for out-of-district team meetings, given that the meeting is held within the state.
+Upon receipt of the IEP Team Meeting Facilitator application, a trained Facilitator will be selected by the Bureau to conduct a regular Special Education Team meeting, which has been scheduled and arranged by the district.
+The Facilitator will attend the meeting in person and can be made available for out-of-district team meetings, given that the meeting is held within the state.

-Request Form
+IEP Team Meeting Facilitator Request Form

 Contact

-Education Consultant I
+Education Consultant

 (603) 271-3737